Nutrition and Diet

 Nutrition and the Older Adult

 Nutrition needs change as adults age.
 Age-related alterations to the structure and function of the body are primarily responsible for this.

-Included among the changes that alter nutritional requirements and practices are changes in the teeth, salivary glands, taste buds, oral muscles, gastric acid production, and peristaltic action (movement of food through the gastrointestinal tract25).
+Included among the changes that alter nutritional requirements and practices are changes in the teeth, salivary glands, taste buds, oral muscles, gastric acid production, and peristaltic action.

 Older adults can find food less tasteful and harder to chew.